mgajda/less-arbitrary/towards-better-union.md

 However, it is natural to scale this approach to multiple types in APIs, in which different types are referred to by name and possibly contain each other.
-To address these cases, we plan to show show that the environment of `Typelike` objects is also `Typelike`, and that constraint generalization (_anti-unification_) can be extended in the same way.
+To address these cases, we plan to show that the environment of `Typelike` objects is also `Typelike`, and that constraint generalization (_anti-unification_) can be extended in the same way.

-It should be noted that many `Typelike` instances for non-simple types usually follow one the two patterns of (1) for finite sum of disjoint constructors, we bin this information by each constructor during the inference (2) for typing terms with multiple alternative representations, we infer all constraints separately for each alternative representation.
+It should be noted that many `Typelike` instances for non-simple types usually follow one the two patterns of (1) for a finite sum of disjoint constructors, we bin this information by each constructor during the inference (2) for typing terms with multiple alternative representations, we infer all constraints separately for each alternative representation.
-In both cases, `Generic` derivation procedure for the `Monoid`, `Typelike`, and `TypeCost` instances is possible[@generics,@generic-monoid].
+In both cases, `Generic` derivation procedure for the `Monoid`, `Typelike`, and `TypeCost` instances is possible [@generics,@generic-monoid].
-This allows us to design a type system by declaring datatypes themselves, and leave implementation to the compiler.
+This allows us to design a type system by declaring datatypes themselves and leave implementation to the compiler.
 Manual implementation would be only left for special cases, like `StringConstraint` and `Counted` constraint.

-Finally we believe that we can explain duality of categorical framework of `Typelike` categories and use unification instead of generalization (anti-unification) as a type inference mechanism.
+Finally, we believe that we can explain the duality of categorical framework of `Typelike` categories and use generalization (anti-unification) instead of unification (or narrowing) as a type inference mechanism.
 The `beyond` set would then correspond to a set of error messages, and a result of the inference would represent a principal type in Damas-Milner sense.

 Conclusion
 ----------

-In the present study, we aimed to derive the types that were valid with respect to the provided specification, thereby obtaining the information from the input in most comprehensive way.
+In the present study, we aimed to derive the types that were valid with respect to the provided specification^[Specification was given in the motivation section descriptions of JSON input examples, and the expected results given as Haskell type declarations.], thereby obtaining the information from the input in the most comprehensive way.
 We defined type inference as representation learning and type system engineering as a meta-learning problem in which the **priors corresponding to the data structure induced typing rules**.
+We show how the type safety can be quickly tested as equational laws with QuickCheck, which is a useful prototyping tool, and may be supplemented with fully formal proof in the future.

 We also formulated the **union type discipline** as manipulation of `Typelike` commutative monoids, that represented knowledge about the data structure.
-In addition, we proposed a union type system engineering methodology that was logically justified by a theoretical criteria.
+In addition, we proposed a union type system engineering methodology that was logically justified by theoretical criteria.
 We demonstrated that it was capable of consistently explaining the decisions made in practice.
 We followed a strictly constructive procedure, that can be implemented generically.

-We consider that this kind of *formally justified type system engineering* can become widely used in practice, replacing *ad-hoc* approaches in the future.
+We hope that this kind of straightforward type system engineering will become widely used in practice, replacing less modular approaches of the past.
 The proposed approach may be used to underlie the way towards formal construction and derivation of type systems based on the specification of value domains and design constraints.